 The Real Statistics Resource Pack also provides the following functions:

-LogitPredC(R0, R2) – outputs the probability of success for the values of the independent variables contained in the range R0 (in the form of either a row or column vector) based on the logistic regression coefficients contained in R2 (in the form of a column vector)
+LogitPredC(R0, R2) – outputs the probability of success for the values of the independent variables contained in each row of the range R0 based on the logistic regression coefficients contained in R2 (in the form of a column vector)